-Facebook is a kingmaker, opinion catalyst, and traffic driver.
-While in the prior decade news stories would carry a notice saying, "Copyright, do not distribute without permission," major news outlets today, including the New York Times, display Facebook icons alongside every copyrighted story, encouraging users to "share" the content on their profile pages via Facebook's "Like" button, scattering it all over the Web.
-Like digital photos, video, and instant messaging, link sharing is Facebook's sharp elbow to the competition.
-Suddenly, Facebook gets space on a page alongside Digg.com and Del.icio.us, even though those guys showed up first.
+Facebook is a kingmaker, opinion catalyst, and traffic driver, so media outlets want to be friends.
+While in the prior decade news stories would carry a notice saying, "Copyright, do not distribute without permission," major news outlets today display Facebook icons alongside every copyrighted story, encouraging users to "share" the content on their profile pages.
+Great for Facebook, but a sharp elbow to Digg.com and Del.icio.us, which have both seen their link sharing appeal free-fall, even though they showed up first.D.
+Lyons, "Digg This: A Cautionary Tale for Web 2.0 Companies," Newsweek,